ozgunozerk/asynction/README.md

     extra thread, it can be the main thread as well
     - and have another thread that will listen to the signals sent by the OS, and somehow notify the executor about this, so that executor will know which task is available for further progress
+        - this is a great short summary I believe ([quoting](https://cfsamsonbooks.gitbook.io/epoll-kqueue-iocp-explained/appendix-1/reactor-executor-pattern)):

+          > In Rust a library like mio will be what drives the Reactor part.
+In Rust we have `Futures`
+          > which pass on a `Waker` to the Reactor.
+Instead of communicating directly with the Executor through
+          > a channel, the Reactor wil call `Waker.wake()` on the relevant `Waker` once an event is ready.

         - quoting from ****What does the “wake” phase require?**** part of this article: [https://boats.gitlab.io/blog/post/wakers-i/](https://boats.gitlab.io/blog/post/wakers-i/)

             > The final phase is the phase in which the wakers really do all of their work.